altwajre/hello-akka/resources/docs/02-general-concepts/05-actor-references-paths-and-addresses/README.md

 # Actor References, Paths and Addresses - Overview
-- This chapter describes how actors are identified and located within a possibly distributed actor system.
+- This chapter describes how actors are identified and located within a possibly distributed _Actor System_.
 - It ties into the central idea that:
     - [Actor Systems](../02-actor-system) form intrinsic supervision hierarchies.
     - Communication between actors is transparent with respect to their placement across multiple network nodes.

 ![](https://doc.akka.io/docs/akka/current/general/ActorPath.png)
-The above image displays the relationship between the most important entities within an actor system
+The above image displays the relationship between the most important entities within an _Actor System_

 # What is an Actor Reference?
 - An actor reference is a subtype of `ActorRef`